 On June 4, 2018, the Company entered into a \$163,000 mortgage loan agreement ("Mortgage Loan") with a financial institution which called for monthly payments of interest at a rate of the London Inter-Bank Offered Rate ("LIBOR") plus 750 basis points over a term of three years, at which time the full balance of principal was due.
 On February 8, 2019, a \$72,000 payment of principal was made reducing the balance to \$91,000.
-Also, at February 8, 2019, the Mortgage Loan was amended and restated to include among other items, options to extend the initial maturity date of June 2021 for two successive one-year terms (assuming certain criteria is met) and adjusting the payments of interest to LIBOR plus 529 basis points.
-The Mortgage Loan requires certain reserves to be held by the lender and is subject to various restrictive covenants and prepayment penalties.
-The Mortgage Loan is collateralized by substantially all of the assets of the Company.
-In addition, the Company is required to obtain and maintain interest rate protection with a cap of LIBOR at a strike of 3.25% throughout the term of the Mortgage Loan.
-On April 19, 2021, pursuant to the terms of the Mortgage Loan, the Company notified its lenders that it has elected to exercise the above mentioned option to extend the initial maturity date from June 2021 to June 2022.
+Also, at February 8, 2019, the Mortgage Loan was amended and restated to include among other items, options to extend the initial maturity date of June 2021 for two successive one-year terms (assuming certain criteria is met) and adjusting the interest rate to LIBOR plus 529 basis points.
+The Mortgage Loan required certain reserves to be held by the lender and is subject to various restrictive covenants and prepayment penalties.
+The Mortgage Loan was collateralized by substantially all of the assets of the Company.
+In addition, the Company was required to obtain and maintain interest rate protection with a cap of LIBOR at a strike of 5.3% throughout the term of the Mortgage Loan.
+On April 19, 2021, pursuant to the terms of the Mortgage Loan, the Company notified its lenders that it had elected to exercise the above mentioned option to extend the initial maturity date from June 2021 to June 2022.
+In connection with the extension of the initial maturity date from June 2021 to June 2022, the interest rate increased by 50 basis points.